Flagsmith/flagsmith/docs/docs/quickstart.md

 Flagsmith organises Projects into separate Environments.
 When you create a Project, Flagsmith automatically creates `Development` and `Production` Environments.
 We will come to these Environments later.
 Let's go ahead and create our first Flag.
-This flag is simply going to control whether a button shows on our super simple web page.
+This flag will control whether a button shows on our web page.

 <div style={{textAlign: 'center'}}><img width="75%" src="/img/quickstart/demo_create_3.png"/></div>

 Flags within Flagsmith are a combination of both: A Boolean value - the `Flag State` and then optionally: A String/Integer/Float value - the `Flag Value`.
-For now, we're just going to use the `Boolean` value of the flag to control whether the button shows.
-Let's go ahead and create a flag called `show_demo_button`.
-We're going to leave it as Disabled by default:
+For now, we're going to use the `Boolean` value of the flag to control whether the button shows.
+Create a flag called `show_demo_button`, and leave it as Disabled by default:

 <div style={{textAlign: 'center'}}><img width="75%" src="/img/quickstart/demo_create_4.png"/></div>

 ## 2. Import the Javascript SDK

 OK so we've set up our flag; now let's bring it into our application.
-We have a (very!) simple web page:
+We have a (pretty small!) web page:

 ```html
 <!DOCTYPE html>